LI-0321/sales-data-analysis/README.md

 **Pivot Tables**:
    - Regional sales breakdown by city and product type
    - Cross-tab view of average unit price by region × package
-   - Daily new city entry and delivery volume tracking
+   - Daily new city entry and delivery tracking

 ---